leongersing/ruby_buddha_ios_blog_source/readme.md

 app up and running.
 Open the "DetailView.xib" file in Interface Builder.

 Delete the label that reads "Content goes here." and pull onto the design surface 2 controls.
-The UILabel and the UITextView.
+The UITextField and the UITextView.
 Style them however you like.
 One is going to be our title, the other is going to be the body of our post.
 Save the file and go back to Xcode.